uutzinger/RasPi_InstallScripts/installSystem.md

 * hdmi_group=2
 * hdmi_mode=85

+This gives you 720p.
+Mode 82 is supposed to give you 1080p but I have not been able to get 1080p output.

 ## Visual Code
 This editor needs more resouces than others but I still prefer and it works on RasPi
 ```